eanguianopita/home/content/publication/ruiz-porras-2017/index.md

   structural changes; and 5) the changes have tended to coincide with the Mexican crisis of 1995 and the US crisis of 2008.
 The study uses monthly series for the period between January 1992 and February 2015.'
-publication: '*Los desafíos de la economía mexicana: El sector externo I*'
+publication: 'Los desafíos de la economía mexicana: El sector externo I. Ch.
+6, pp. 137-166.'
 url_pdf: http://yuss.me/revistas/Libros/book2017aFVMn018.pdf
 ---